 Another year, another spot for Databricks on our upcoming IPO list.
 This company has been making waves for a while, but we would be surprised to leave the year without a public offering from them finally happening.
 There are a few promising indicators of why.

-First, benefiting from the growing excitement around AI, the company grew its revenue last year by an impressive 50 percent.
-It also raised an additional $500 million in capital, helping to push its valuation up.
-And then there’s its recent acquisition of MosaicML, further burnishing its AI bonafide.
+First, benefiting from the growing excitement around AI, the company grew its revenue last year by an impressive 60 percent, and its net revenue retention was more than 140 percent in the 2024 fiscal year.
+It also raised an additional $500 million in capital in 2023, helping to push its valuation up.
+And then there’s its recent acquisitions of MosaicML, Tabular, and Arcion, burnishing its AI bonafide and data capabilities.

 Industry: Fintech